ldijkman/async-esp-fs-webserver/docs/readme.md

 ---

-list other mdns devices in the network
+mDNS scan, list other mdns devices in the network

 living.local  kitchen.local